daveterry76/quiz-app/README.md

 ## Technologies
-This application was developed using the following technologies
+This application was developed using the following technologies.

 - HTML
 - CSS